 XV Productions was commisioned by Svensson to create a complete upholstery based on Ink, an upholstery fabric that is being relaunched in new colourways.
 The result was a blazer, a coat and a pair of trousers.

-– We were really satisfied with the result and hope that is shows in the photographs.
+– We were really satisfied with the result and hope that this shows in the photographs.
 We managed to find a feeling that conveyed future reuse, while at the same time showing off the textile in a neat way, says Linnéa Magnusdotter.

 Transforming an upholstery fabric into a garment has its challenges.
 For example, you need to think about how the material breathes, but also how the textile wears of differently.